H. R. Shastry

-Halebeedu Ramachandra Shastry (2 November 1905 – 12 December 1976), was an Indian actor and dubbing artist known for his work in Kannada cinema.
-In his career spanning more than 40 years, Shastry played a variety of supporting roles.
+Halebeedu Ramachandra Shastry (2 November 1905 – 12 December 1976) was an Indian actor and dubbing artist known for his work in Kannada cinema.
+In a career spanning more than 40 years, Shastry played a variety of supporting roles.
 He is noted for his performances in Bedara Kannappa (1954), Rayara Sose (1957), Bhoodana (1962), Sri Srinivasa Kalyana (1974) and Upasane (1974).
 Shastry's last movie was Pavana Ganga.

 Early life

 Shastry was born on 2 November 1905 in Halebeedu village near Melukote, in the present-day Mandya district of Karnataka.
 His father was an astrologer.
-At five, Shastry was sent to study under the tutelage of Narasimha Somayaji, where he developed interest towards the Kannada-language and culture and art.
+At five, Shastry was sent to study under the tutelage of Narasimha Somayaji, where he developed interest towards the Kannada language, culture and art.
 He was drawn towards theatre and acting during his secondary schooling at Sarada Vilas High School, Mysore.
-At 15, he started working at a railway workshop, while pursuing his acting interest alongside.
+At 15, he started working at a railway workshop, while simultaneously pursuing his acting interest.